ErAConD : Error Annotated Conversational Dialog Dataset for Grammatical Error Correction

-Finally, for Level 3 we include errors which are likely to result misunderstanding or misinterpretation of a message.
+Finally, we include errors which are likely to result misunderstanding or misinterpretation of a message in Level 3 .
 As we can see in Ex.
 7 in Table \ref{tb:ex_table}, the user incorrectly uses the term \textit{non-broken} instead of \textit{unbroken}, and \textit{exploring} instead of \textit{exploiting}.
 These lexical errors, particularly the latter, are likely to result in misinterpretation of the speaker's intended meaning.
 Similarly, the user makes a subject-verb agreement error in Ex.
 8 and a verb tense error in Ex.
 9. In the former, the user mistakenly uses a plural verb for a singular subject, while in the latter, the user uses a present tense verb when a past tense verb is needed.
 Because these errors relate to some of the most fundamental rules in English grammar, such errors must be addressed promptly.
-Thus, we classify errors of these types as \say{significant} in our annotation scheme.
+Thus, we treat these errors as \say{significant} in our annotation scheme.